-At a dispositional review hearing, the court may modify or amend the dispositional order or treatment plan to include any disposition permitted by MCL 712A.18 and MCL 712A.18a or as otherwise permitted by law.

-The court must conduct periodic hearings to review the dispositional orders in delinquency cases in which the juvenile has been placed outside the home.
-Such review hearings must be conducted at intervals designated by the court or may be requested at any time by a party or by a probation officer or caseworker.
-The victim has a right to make a statement at the hearing or submit a written statement for use at the hearing, or both.
-At a dispositional review hearing, the court may modify or amend the dispositional order or treatment plan to include any disposition permitted by MCL 712A.18 and MCL 712A.18a or as otherwise permitted by law.
-The Michigan Rules of Evidence, other than those with respect to privileges, do not apply.
+At a dispositional review hearing, the court can modify or amend the dispositional order or treatment plan to include any disposition allowed by MCL 712A.18 and MCL 712A.18a or other applicable laws.
+The court must periodically review dispositional orders in delinquency cases where the youth is placed outside the home, with reviews scheduled by the court or requested by a party, probation officer, or caseworker.
+The victim has the right to make a statement or submit a written statement for the hearing.
+The Michigan Rules of Evidence, except those concerning privileges, do not apply a parent consent to the new placement in a writing filed with the court.
+A youth, who has been ordered placed in a youth facility, may be released only with the approval of the court.